-In December 2020 the Airport conducted an on-site soil investigation to determine the extent to which PFAS is found in airfield soils and to identify any potential groundwater impacts.
+December 2020: Prior to airfield construction, the Airport conducted an on-site soil investigation to determine the extent to which PFAS is found in airfield soils and to identify any potential groundwater impacts.
 The soil investigation consisted of 28 soil borings - drilling to approximately 30 to 70 feet below ground surface, until groundwater was reached (see Attachment 12 - Approximate Locations of Soil Borings.
 Soil samples were taken at four depths per borehole (0 to 5 feet, 10 to 15 feet, 25 to 35 feet, and 5 feet above the groundwater table), and then a grab groundwater sample was taken.